 What we find more shocking is that before conferring this prize, you did not even bother to check whether these reporters/photographers have been telling the truth to the world!!,” states the letter.

-The letter is a strongly worded condemnation of the Pulitzer Prize as “deliberate attempt to project India in a bad light”.
-It also quotes a report by Yasin on March 22, 2019, when Ali and Hubaib, “both Pakistani terrorist were killed in an encounter in Kashmir region of J&K when they held a man and his 12-year-old nephew hostage in their own house”.
+The letter is a strongly worded condemnation of the Pulitzer Prize as a “deliberate attempt to project India in a bad light”.
+It also quotes a report by Yasin on March 22, 2019, when Ali and Hubaib, “both Pakistani terrorists were killed in an encounter in Kashmir region of J&K when they held a man and his 12-year-old nephew hostage in their own house”.